 Over two millennia worth of history is condensed into one small area in the 18e arrondissement of Paris.
 From the pagan origins of the Sacré-Coeur to history unfolding in front of your very eyes at Place du Tertre (which is full of contemporary artists selling their works and painting ‘en plein air’), there’s no shortage of history to be found in the area.

-Once upon a time, the outskirts of Paris were home to a thriving farming community.
+Once upon a time, the outskirts of Paris were home to many a thriving farming community.
 Filled with fields, pastures, and windmills, today few of these features remain.
-Montmartre is home to the last few surviving windmills and they’re definitely a quirky sight to see!
+Montmartre is home to the last few surviving windmills and they’re definitely a quirky sight to see.

 One of the few remaining vineyards in Paris is located in Montmartre.
 Known locally as the ‘Clos Montmartre’ the inside of the vineyard is sadly closed to the public.
 Luckily, you can still get a good peek from the outside (and particularly from the Gardens of Musée de Montmartre).
 This secret little space is akin to stepping out of Paris and straight into Provence.

 Montmartre provides some of the most iconic and panoramic views that the city has to offer.
-If you’re looking for somewhere to head for sunset (or even sunrise), then Montmartre has some of the best views on offer in the entire city.
-Just make sure to head here early though, as you don’t want to miss the sunset, and you want to make sure to secure the best viewing spot- particularly in the summer months!
+If you’re looking for somewhere to head for the best sunset view of Paris (or even sunrise), then Montmartre has some of the best views on offer in the entire city.